 Are You Looking for Sports or Remedial Massage in Fremantle or Booragoon?

-Your massage treatments at Move Physiotherapy are provided by either a fully trained physiotherapist or remedial massage therapist who can assess and provide the most effective massage treatment for your condition.
+Your massage treatments at Move Physiotherapy are provided by our fully trained and upskilled remedial massage team who can assess and provide the most effective massage treatment for your condition.

 We have two locations offering remedial massage.
 Our main clinic is based in the Gateway Centre in the Westfield Booragoon complex.
 This brand new clinic is equipped with state of art treatment rooms, a fully equipped rehabilitation gymnasium in a central and convenient location.

 Our second East Fremantle clinic is based inside the Fremantle Rowing Club.
 This satellite clinic has a beautiful waterfront location with newly constructed rooms, and a complete gymnasium that is shared with members of the Fremantle Rowing Club.
 This clinic comes fully equipped with change rooms and showers.

 We offer a range of massage options, which can be read below.
 Use the booking function at the top of the page to book your massage appointment.

 Do you suffer from persistent pain?
 Remedial massage could be for you!

 Your Remedial Massage therapist is trained to assess your pain and apply a range of massage styles that are appropriate for your condition.
 Your remedial massage will often combine techniques such as trigger point release, deep tissue massage and sports massage techniques.